 The criminal justice system can be a daunting and stressful process from the point when you are arrested and charged until the case’s conclusion.
 With assault in particular, criminal charges may arise quickly from confusing and complex incidents where no one is quite sure what happened or how it happened.

 In the Commonwealth of Virginia, the crime of assault is delineated based on two versions of conduct – “simple assault” and “assault and battery.”
-Assault is both an intentional tort (i.e. a non-contractual civil wrong) and a criminal offense, and is generally understood as an action that creates an imminent fear of battery.
+This crime is both an intentional tort (i.e. a non-contractual civil wrong) and a criminal offense, and is generally understood as an action that creates an imminent fear of battery.

-As an Alexandria assault lawyer can tell you, “simple assault” is not always so simple.
+As an Alexandria lawyer can tell you, “simple assault” is not always so simple.
 The criminal offense of simple assault is a Class 1 misdemeanor in Virginia, which means it is punishable by up to twelve months imprisonment or a fine of up to $2,500, or both (Section 18.2-57).
 A Class 1 misdemeanor is the highest grade of offense short of a felony.

 In the instance that a person commits an assault upon another because of the victim’s race, religion, color, or national origin, upon conviction the accused could be subject to six months imprisonment, including a mandatory minimum of 30 days.
 The mandatory minimum is prescribed by the legislature and, unlike sentencing guidelines, is not up to the discretion of a judge.